volta-cli/rfcs/text/0000-informational-commands.md

 - To get the currently-active runtime, packager, and available binaries, the user can run `volta list`.

-- To get *all* runtimes, packagers, and binaries currently fetched to the user's system, the user can run `volta list --all`.
+- To get *all* runtimes, packagers, and binaries currently fetched to the user's system, the user can run `volta list all`.

 - The user can also narrow the query:
     - to runtimes: `volta list node`